 One of the most important functions of OERB programs is to clean up Oklahoma's orphaned and abandoned oil and gas well sites.
-This effort is funded through voluntary contributions paid by producers and royalty owners and has restored more than 13,000 orphaned and abandoned well sites to more natural conditions.
+This effort is funded through voluntary contributions paid by producers and royalty owners and has restored more than 16,000 orphaned and abandoned well sites to more natural conditions.
 These restorations involve removing contaminated soil, restoring natural land contours, removing concrete and metal structures, and revegetating sites to reduce erosion.
-To date, this program has invested more than \$86 million in site restoration with all activities funded by the oil and gas industry (Oklahoma Energy Resources Board, 2014).
+To date, this program has invested more than \$113 million in site restoration with all activities funded by the oil and gas industry (Oklahoma Energy Resources Board, 2019).

-Wetland Management Plan
+7.6 Wetland Management Plan

-The following text was taken from Oklahoma's Comprehensive Wetlands Conservation Plan (OCWCP), a document developed primarily by the OCC, in cooperation with other State and federal agencies (Oklahoma Conservation Commission, 1996).
+The following text in section 7.6 reflects Oklahoma's Comprehensive Wetlands Conservation Plan (OCWCP), a document developed primarily by the OCC, in cooperation with other State and federal agencies (Oklahoma Conservation Commission, 1996).